-ITAI BAB explained to Klein that mineralized bone is continually broken down by osteoclasts (resorption) while continually osteoblasts form new bone tissue.
+ITAI BAB explained to Klein that mineralized bone is continually broken down by osteoclasts (resorption) while osteoblasts continually form new bone tissue.
 He and Mechoulam developed semi-synthetic versions of oleoyl serine, an "endocannabinoidlike" fatty acyl amide present in bone.
 One, HU-671 (the HU is for Hebrew University), was found to increase bone density in a mouse model by decreasing resorption and stimulating bone formation.
 Bab died in October 2014.
-WHAT IS THE STATUS OF HU-671?

 Andreas Zimmer breeds the genetically modified mice used by cannabinoid researchers.
 Mechoulam wants to see studies involving human patients.
-"Mice are nice animals," he tells Klein, "but they're definitely not hudren that suffer.
-But I have no influence on oncologists."
-He shrugs and smiles rue-
+"Mice are nice animals," he tells Klein, "but they're definitely not humans."